 Subd.
-1. Prohibited actions.
-Prohibits a health care facility from taking action against a patient care staff because the staff (1) asked to engage in the process in subdivision 2 as a step in evaluating whether to accept an additional patient assignment or (2) fails to accept an additional patient assignment because the patient care staff determines the additional assignment may create an unnecessary danger to the patient's life, health, or safety, or may be a ground for disciplinary action.
-Provides this section does not apply to a nursing facility, intermediate care facility for persons with developmental disabilities (ICF/DD), or boarding care home.
+2. Prohibited actions.
+Prohibits a health care facility from taking action against a patient care staff because the staff (1) asked to engage in the process in subdivision 3 as a step in evaluating whether to accept an additional patient assignment or (2) fails to accept an additional patient assignment because the patient care staff determines the additional assignment may create an unnecessary danger to the patient's life, health, or safety, or may be a ground for disciplinary action.

 Subd.
-2. Process.
+3. Process.
 Requires a patient care staff to follow the process in this subdivision before the staff may decline to accept an additional patient assignment.
 The process consists of the patient care staff providing written notice to the charge nurse or direct supervisor, an evaluation of relevant factors by the charge nurse or direct supervisor, and invoking any chain of command policy.
-If the issue cannot be resolved through reallocation of resource or other measures, allows the patient care staff to decline the additional assignment if the staff determines accepting the additional assignment may create unnecessary danger to the patient's life, health, or safety.
+If the issue cannot be resolved through reallocation of resources or other measures, allows the patient care staff to decline the additional assignment if the staff reasonably determines accepting the additional assignment may create unnecessary danger to the patient's life, health, or safety.
 Allows a patient care staff to invoke the process orally if the staff cannot complete a written request, and allows retrospective review of a request to be initiated only by the individuals involved and to be completed at the unit level or hospital nurse staffing committee level.